Vicenteguallpa/cookiecutterGuide/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;manage.py

 ## Prerequisites & Assumptions
 As mentioned before, this project utilizes the same directory and file names as in the tutorial.
-You should already have docker installed.
+You should already have Atom and docker installed.

 ## Guide
 Open your git bash or terminal.
 Now change over to the directory that contains the upper "mysite" directory.
 You should have the following: